Siegenthaler-Kaestner Esker

 An esker is a special sort of hill.
 Eskers develop underneath a glacier, so in Ohio they formed during the last ice age.
 The sediment that eventually creates an esker starts its life as the sand, gravel and rock deposited on the bottom of a riverbed.
 However the unusual thing about the associated river is that it flows under great pressure beneath a massive glacier.
 Instead of having normal riverbanks made of earth, this kind of river flows through a crevasse or icy tunnel at the base of a glacier.
 Over hundreds, even thousands of years, huge piles of sediment accumulate at the bottom of this subglacial river.
 When the glacier finally melts, the old riverbed remains as a long mound that rises above the surrounding landscape.
 To the causal viewer, they look like long, winding hills.

-By clicking on this image, you can view a larger version of this map.
+By clicking on this (or any other image on this page), you can view a larger version.

 The Siegenthaler-Kaestner Esker State Nature Preserve features this sort of glacially shaped landscape.
 Since I was visiting Champaign County, I decided to check it out.